 Want to invest less to get going?
 No problem.

 The most common way I work with authors is via my consulting package.

 Want to learn more?
-Enter your details below and I’ll reach back out to you within 24 hours to set up a free 20-minute phone consultation to see if we’re a good fit for working together.
+Enter your details below and I’ll reply within 24 hours to set up a free 20-minute phone consultation to see if we’re a good fit for working together.